- M.S., University of Florida

 - B.S./M.S, Maria Curie-Sklodowska University, Lublin, Poland

-- Currently a first year student in the MGG PhD program
+- Currently a third year student in the MGG PhD program

 I started working in Dr. Grossman’s laboratory at the Center for Molecular Medicine and Genetics while finishing my master’s degree in Microbiology and Cell Science.
 Dr. Grossman studies the function of the genes involved in the mitochondrial electron transport chain.
 I used techniques such as qPCR and chromatin immunoprecipitation to provide evidence for mechanisms of gene regulation.